 There are a lot of great tools that help you run your business.
-Whether you are an SMB or an enterprise, you’ll find software with the right features to meet your business needs — from behavior tracking to customer relationship management and content management, to e-commerce platforms — you name it.
-There are two main reasons for software integration:
+Whether you are an SMB or an enterprise, you’ll find the right tech stack to meet your business needs — from behavior tracking to customer relationship management and content management, to e-commerce platforms — you name it.

-All the marketing tools you use contain valuable data about subscribers, prospects, and customers.
+All the marketing tools you use are sources of valuable data about subscribers, prospects, and customers.
 You can use the data to segment subscribers on your list, profile prospects, and target them with relevant email marketing campaigns.

 For example, as an email marketer with the right data set, you can go beyond opens or clicks and aggregate information from various sources, (website, landing pages, CRM).
 By looking at the whole customer experience rather than individual marketing channels, you will be able to see what makes people engage in communication with your brand or identify what has the biggest impact on sales.

 Another advanced email marketing technique that’s become huge in 2022 is testing.
 Of course email marketers have been testing subject lines and email templates for a long time, but now it’s about making testing a pillar of your team culture.

 Invite team members to come up with different hypotheses and run tests in order to see whether they are true or false.
 This way you’ll learn a lot about your audience, your products, and your marketing operations.
 And putting learning in the center of your organization is a huge leap towards satisfaction and innovation.